dajcs/Born2beRoot/Install.md

 Guide to install the **Debian** version of the project.

-We have installed in 42 Luxembourg the [**VirtualBox v7.0**](https://www.virtualbox.org/wiki/Downloads).
+We have installed on workstations in 42 Luxembourg the [**VirtualBox v7.0**](https://www.virtualbox.org/wiki/Downloads).

 Download the [**Debian**](https://www.debian.org/download) image.

-At the time of writing the latest stable version: [debian-12.11.0-amd64-netinst.iso](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso)
+At the time of this writing the latest stable version: [debian-12.11.0-amd64-netinst.iso](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso)

 ## Virtual Machine Settings